vania-dart/documentation/docs/database/migrations.md

 ## Creating Tables

 To create a new database table, use the createTableNotExists or createTable method.
-These methods accepts two arguments: the first is the name of the table, while the second is a closure:
+These methods accept two arguments: the first is the name of the table, while the second is a closure:

 The function `createTableNotExists` first checks if the table does not exist, and then tries to create the table